kelseyhightower/kubernetes-the-hard-way/docs/04-certificate-authority.md

 The `ca.crt` is the Kubernetes Certificate Authority certificate and `ca.key` is the Kubernetes Certificate Authority private key.
 You will use the `ca.crt` file in many places, so it will be copied to many places.

 The `ca.key` is used by the CA for signing certificates.
 And it should be securely stored.
-In this case our master node(s) is our CA server as well, so we will store it on master node(s).
+In this case our controlplane node(s) is our CA server as well, so we will store it on controlplane node(s).
 There is no need to copy this file elsewhere.

 ## Client and Server Certificates

 In this section you will generate client and server certificates for each Kubernetes component and a client certificate for the Kubernetes `admin` user.

+To better understand the role of client certificates with respect to users and groups, see [this informative video](https://youtu.be/I-iVrIWfMl8).
+Note that all the kubenetes services below are themselves cluster users.

 ### The Admin Client Certificate